I hear the drums echo in the night ~ Toto: Africa

 Experience: an ecological jewel with stunning wildlife.

 Added value: remote, a rare experience of a vast shallow-water delta in the heart of a desert.
-Exquisitely pristine, it offers the quietest game viewing, mostly water-based from dug-out canoes, but also with vehicle viewing at some lodges.
-It costs a bit more but you’re paying for the untouched wild, here.
+Exquisitely pristine, it offers the quiet water-based viewing from dug-out canoes, as well as land viewing in open safari vehicles.
+It costs a bit more but you’re paying for untouched, untamed Africa here.
 A bit more …

 Chobe National Park, Botswana